peersuasive/luce/README.rst

 ``Luce`` Roadmap
 ================

-``LUCE`` is still very young just but is growing fast -- at least as fast as our needs for it.
+``Luce`` is still very young just but is growing fast -- at least as fast as our needs for it.
 Most of the basic widgets are aleady there and it's already possible to build full applications with it.
 Performances are there too, even if there isn't any optimisation done yet.